thosgood/this-weeks-finds/markdown/201-250/week203.md

 conserved quantities as possible.
 These are the ones that tend to show up in textbooks, like the harmonic oscillator and the gravitational 2-body problem.
-The reason is that you can solve such problems if you can do a bunch of integrals - hence the term "completely integrable".
+The reason is that you can solve such problems if you can do a bunch of integrals --- hence the term "completely integrable".

 The cool thing about a completely integrable system is that time evolution carries states of the system along paths that wrap around tori.
-Suppose it takes n numbers to describe the position of your system.
-Then it also takes n numbers to describe its momentum, so the space of states is 2n-dimensional.
-But if the system has n different conserved quantities - that's basically the maximum allowed - the space of states will be foliated by $n$-dimensional tori.
+Suppose it takes $n$ numbers to describe the position of your system.
+Then it also takes $n$ numbers to describe its momentum, so the space of states is $2n$-dimensional.
+But if the system has n different conserved quantities --- that's basically the maximum allowed --- the space of states will be foliated by $n$-dimensional tori.
 Any state that starts on one of these tori will stay on it forever!
 It will march round and round, tracing out a kind of spiral path that may or may not ever get back to where it started.

-Things are pretty simple when n = 1, since a $1$-dimensional torus is a circle, so the state *has* to loop around to where it started.
+Things are pretty simple when $n = 1$, since a $1$-dimensional torus is a circle, so the state *has* to loop around to where it started.
 For example, when you have a pendulum swinging back and forth, its position and momentum trace out a loop as time passes.